paro-418/interactive-comments-section/README.md

-# Frontend Mentor - REST Countries API with color theme switcher solution
+# Frontend Mentor - interactive-comments-section

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).